German luxury carmakers accelerate the charge into crossovers

 But this month's Frankfurt car show will signal they are not alone in trying to grab a slice of the premium crossover market.

-Britain's Jaguar, now owned by India's Tata Group (TAMO.NS), studied then scrapped plans to develop a luxury utility vehicle more than a decade ago.
+Britain's Jaguar, now owned by India's Tata Group, studied then scrapped plans to develop a luxury utility vehicle more than a decade ago.
 Now, it is teasing a future crossover - its first ever - at Frankfurt with the C-X17 concept.

 The wagon-like hatchback is said to be a precursor of Jaguar's Q-Type, which is being jointly developed with a new compact sedan that Jaguar expects to pitch at the BMW 3 Series.